alokkumarr/my-big-project-/src/main/doc/README.md

+# Introduction

+This is the SAW bundle package.
+It provides documentation and tools common to all SAW modules and the modules themselves in a single package.

 # Deployment

-Execute the following command to deploy SAW:
+To deploy SAW to an environment, execute the following command in this
+directory:

         ./deploy <config>

-A sample configuration can be found in the `config` file.
-See the Operations Guide in the `doc` directory for more details.
+The lone argument is the path to a SAW environment configuration file, which needs to be set up for each environment individually.
+A sample configuration can be found in the `config` file, which defaults to installing on "localhost".
+For more details on deploying SAW, see the Operations Guide in the `doc` directory.